jules2689/trudeau/docs/2020-04-18/post_news.md

 **Reporter**:

-Let's talk about what Minister duclos said when he was asked about the protective equipment across thecanada-United States border.
+Let's talk about what Minister Duclos said when he was asked about the protective equipment across thecanada-United States border.
 I thought it was interesting hesaid they'll have to remainvigilant on this particularissue and did note while thecanada-United States relationship is agood one, it's one that has beentested and he said it wouldcontinue to be tested over thecourse of the next few weeks, and that goes back to the pointwe were talking about beforethis news conference started.
 That the government officials donot want to politician italy sata great source this is, as wesee the picture across theproblems and territories and thepicture seems to change fromstate to state, too, and a lotof attention being paid to newyork city state.
 The government does not want to say it's a significant concernbut obviously, this 30-day 30-dyextension on the border is arelief to government trying todeal with a large number ofother issue.
-We heard recurring conversation, once again, with the Prime Minister today, withjean duclos, as well, whencanada can talk aboutrestartingthe economy.
+We heard recurring conversation, once again, with the Prime Minister today, withjean Duclos, as well, whencanada can talk aboutrestartingthe economy.
 It is very clear this is asituation that will change fromregion to region and everyone issaying the watch word is cautionand this needs to be donecautiously and carefully.
 There's incredible concern abouteasing things too quickly andseeing a major resurgence andeveryone is looking at expectssouth of the border but morebroadly international and ithink singapore comes to mind, where they're trying to restartthe economy and restart society, but concerned that one falsemove could lead to a majoroutbreak.
 I would note something we'vebeen talking about over thecourse of the programme which isthe situation is long-term carehomes.